 If the Georgia Department of Revenue doesn’t accept your offer, the reviewer might claim that your monthly expenses are higher than necessary or that your financial circumstances could change in the future.
 You do have the option of appealing the rejection.
 If you do appeal, you might want to think about offering a higher amount if you are financially able to do so.

 The offer in compromise program in the state of Georgia is designed to aid residents who are struggling to pay back the taxes they owe.
-If you’re drowning beneath the weight of a hefty tax debt, take the first step toward being debt-free by learning more about our debt relief programs at Solvable.
+If you’re drowning beneath the weight of a hefty back taxes amount, take the first step toward being obligation-free by learning more about our back tax assistance programs at Solvable.